 Remainers have managed to equate all of this rhetorically with Brexit itself, not a no-deal Brexit.
 They have managed to persuade millions of people that the two are the same thing.
 So that now there are British people stockpiling food and supplies, all the while cursing the idea of doing the deal which would mean we don’t need to stockpile food and supplies.

 If a deal doesn’t happen now, after so many opportunities, I’m blaming two main groups: the intractable hard-right Brexiteers and the intractable Remainers.
 And there is an important distinction.
 The first group, rightly or wrongly, thinks that Brexit is a good idea for the country and the people.
 The second group is convinced that it is a disastrous idea for the country and the people.
 And is determined to be proved right.

-Was it because in some dark place they don’t care to mention, there are Remainers who want to see the deal sabotaged now?
-The bloody-minded mentality being: better that than accept Brexit.
-Better the vindication of chaos than the indignity of orderly defeat.
-If it isn’t a disaster, how will people know that they were wrong?
+The bloody-minded mentality being: if it isn’t a disaster, how will people know that they were wrong?
 And anyway, it would serve them right to feel the pain of their error.
+Fuck’em.